-Bartleby the Scrivener: A Story of Wall Street, a short story written by Herman
+Bartleby the Scrivener: A Story of Wall Street

-Melville (1819-1891), demonstrates Melville’s skill at both telling a sad story and at the same time doing so with such skill that he both delights and entertains the reader.
-The irony of this essay is that although Melville’s narrator viewed the Bartleby character as the strangest I ever saw, or heard of, I chose Bartleby precisely because his behavior is so common as to be universal in our human community, an “Everyman” in P-B.
+Bartleby demonstrates Melville’s skill at both telling a sad story and at the same time doing so with such skill that he both delights and entertains the reader.
+The irony of this essay is that although Melville’s narrator viewed the Bartleby character as “the strangest I ever saw, or heard of,” we chose Bartleby precisely because his behavior is so common as to be universal in our human community, an “Everyman” in P-B.

 “With submission, sir,” said Turkey, in his blandest tone, “I think that you are.”

 “Nippers,” said I, “what do you of it?”